In the last contribution, I showed the relationship as between the extended Euler Identity and the Type 2 Number System.

 The big limitation of Type 1 Mathematics is that it has no means of dealing with primes as representing dimensional numbers except in a reduced quantitative manner!

-Ultimately this likewise has huge implications for physics in that the starting point for the emergence of material phenommena derives from the dynamic relationship of the prime numbers (with respect to both their quantitative and qualitative aspects).
+Ultimately this likewise has huge implications for physics in that the starting point for the emergence of material phenomena derives from the dynamic relationship of the prime numbers (with respect to both their quantitative and qualitative aspects).